The Golden Journal

 In the summer of 1942, both the United States and Japan drafted plans to convert battleships and battle cruisers into aircraft carriers.
 Those plans never came to fruition once one side started winning and the other losing faster than either imagined.
 But that won’t keep you from adding them to your cardboard fleets: 20 new die-cut and mounted pieces, a description of the conversion plans, and some scenarios so you can play with them.
 This volume is not yet available.

 Napoleonic alternative history in this Soldier Emperor variant, as the Byzantine Empire endures into the early 19th Century and must navigate through the wars generated by French ambitions.
 You get eight big army/fleet tiles, three leader pieces, and an 11x17-inch rigid map overlay showing this brave new Byzantine world.

 In April 1939, Italian troops invaded Albania.
 The Royal Albanian Army fought back . . . briefly.
 This is a thing that really happened, and now you can fight for Albania against the fascist hordes.
 The Albanians aren’t very good, but neither are the Italians.
 You get 24 new die-cut and silky-smooth pieces and eight scenarios; you’ll need Conquest of Ethiopia to play the scenarios.
 This volume is not yet available.

 No. 38: Alternative Dreadnoughts

 Britain’s Admiralty studied many alternatives before settling on the design that became the revolutionary HMS Dreadnought.
 We look at these, and provide you with five different alternatives.
 With 20 silky-smooth, die-cut and mounted pieces and 11 scenarios so you can play with them; you’ll need Jutland to do that.
-This volume is available now, quantities are limited.

 No. 37: Heavy Metal